mzarejko/the-chess-club/README.md

      EMAIL_HOST_USER = 'mail for sending account activation request', EMAIL_HOST_PASSWORD = 'mail password'

+Next step is installing [redis server](https://redis.io/) on local host to manage WebSockets in [django channels](https://channels.readthedocs.io/en/stable/)

+   - After installation in the case of linux just type in the terminal

+          $ redis-server

+   - For windows, the server probably can be launched similarly, here is some tutorial but i don't know if it still work           https://riptutorial.com/redis/example/29962/installing-and-running-redis-server-on-windows

 if everything was done successfully, you can run backend separately.